The optical architecture of a heterogenous quantum network deployed in production facilities: Quantum and optical communications fundamentals

 \subsection{Optical quantum networks}

-This section connects what was described so far to discuss the coexistence and integration of quantum communications in optical networks.
+This section connects what was described so far to discuss the coexistence and integration of quantum communications in optical networks and production facilities.

+From the more abstract point of view, a description of a network can be obtained by outlining its functionalities, usually classified in functional planes---i.e., the forwarding, control, management, application, etc. planes~\cite{rfc_7426}.
+In this regard, this work applies the concept of the ``quantum forwarding plane'' (QFP): those functionalities that enable the end-to-end quantum-enhanced provision, including FMs and supporting infrastructure.
+Fig.~\ref{fig:qnode} shows the general architecture applied in the Madrid quantum network.

+At present, quantum networks serve other cryptographic networks, which are based on quantum-distributed keys and integrate the key management system (KMS) and hardware security module (HSM) functions typical in secure scenarios; it is depicted on the left of Fig.~\ref{fig:qnode}.
+Interfaces ETSI~GS~QKD~004 and 014 enable the key delivery.

+On the right, the SDN-type part that manages the resources of the underlying quantum infrastructure is shown, including the control and application planes typical of SDN.
+The programmable interfaces, such as those defined by ETSI~GS~QKD~004, 015 or~018, enable the provisioning of end-to-end services from the network to meet the requirements of the cryptographic application network.
+The implementation used in MadQCI is detailed in section~\ref{sub:oam}.

+The network elements (NE) of the underlying quantum infrastructure are shown at the bottom.
+These NEs include both the QKD-specific ones, such as the FMs that forwards the key hop by hop, and the signal-forwarding ones, that enable the connectivity of the former ---e.g., the shared optical components or the data network that communicates the FMs.
+QKD systems can have features of both: the laser generates the pulses encoding the quantum information, but its wavelength can be changed to switch the lightpath that the signal takes through the optical network.

-Quantum signals are of very low power and sensitive to extremely weak interactions~\cite{qkd_wdm_integration}.
-When transmitted in a shared optical fibre, the Raman effect and four-wave mixing of adjacent channels can cause disturbances in the quantum channels~\cite{raman, four_wave_mixing}.
-As a consequence, the management of the quantum and classical channels allocation is fundamental~\cite{co_propagacion}.
-Active components, such as signal amplifiers, are destructive for the quantum nature of signals, regardless of the re-amplification, re-shaping or re-timing technique that they implement.
-The possibility of using other signal inverse reshaping passive methods, such as polarisation or dispersion compensation, may depend on the nature of the quantum communication.
+Finally, regarding transmission in optical networks, the quantum signals are of very low power and sensitive to extremely weak interactions~\cite{qkd_wdm_integration}.
+When transmitted in a shared optical fibre, the Raman effect and four-wave mixing of adjacent channels can cause disturbances in the quantum channels.
+Therefore, the allocation of the quantum and classical channels is fundamental, as is power management.
+In optical networking, multiplexers and other elements are not perfect and their effects, e.g., crosstalk between channels, signal reflections, and backscattering might influence the guardband communications.
+Also, active components, such as signal amplifiers, are destructive for the quantum nature of signals.
+Production networks often use equipment that integrates amplification by design, such as wavelength selective switches.
+As a result, these restrictions have a direct impact on both the design and technology selection for the network.